-Established vegetation remains consistent with what was observed during the 2013 and 2015 site evaluations, which consists of a mosaic of native vegetation communities throughout the project area.
-These wetland vegetation communities include herbaceous wetland, southern willow scrub, mulefat/southern willow scrub mix, mulefat scrub/ sandbar willow mix, mulefat scrub, and elderberry-cottonwood-willow woodland.
-Location and composition of observed vegetation communities is substantially consistent with the project design, exhibiting natural changes occurring over time as dictated by field conditions, favoring certain target native plant species over others.
+Established vegetation remains consistent with what was observed during the 2013, 2015 and 2016 site evaluations, which consists of a mosaic of native riparian, wetland, and transitional vegetation communities throughout the project area.
+These native vegetation communities include herbaceous wetland, southern willow scrub, mulefat/southern willow scrub mix, mulefat scrub/ sandbar willow mix, mulefat scrub, and elderberry-cottonwood-willow woodland.
+Location and composition of observed vegetation communities is substantially consistent with the project design, exhibiting natural changes occurring over time as dictated by field and climatic conditions, favoring certain target native plant species over others.
 A detailed description of vegetation communities can be found in Section 2.1.1 of the Current Condition Verification Report for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Program (July 2013).